krueng/krueng/README.md

 ### Hi there 👋
 My name is Ad Krueng and I'm a Full-stack Web Developer with a background in Electrical Engineering & Design.
 I'm fascinated with electronic circuits and enjoyed sci-fi.
 If I could I would love to know everything about everything, but as a developer, I make do with what I have while always striving to learn more and create better.
 Occasionally, I like to travel.
-Currently seeking new opportunities anywhere in the world!
+Currently exploring professional opportunities anywhere in the world!

+🌐 Connect with me on <a href="https://www.linkedin.com/in/krueng/">LinkedIn</a>

 I'm experienced in:
 JavaScript • React • Redux • NodeJs • PHP • VBA • HTML • CSS • Yup • Heroku •  Vercel • Netlify • PostgreSQL • SQLite • MySQL • MicroStation • Bentley Substation • AutoCad